Bosh, Chris

 -

 p.53 – “At the same time, there are a lot of fables in history about those with insatiable appetites.
-You don’t want to overreach and you don’t want the joy of vicotry to become ash in your mouth.”
+You don’t want to overreach and you don’t want the joy of victory to become ash in your mouth.”

 Cultivating the Mind